 All campers must have a recommendation from a math or science teacher (preferably both), complete the Tech Trek application form (including writing an essay) and be interviewed by local AAUW branch members.
 Families are expected to provide transportation for their daughter to/from camp and are asked to pay a $50 family fee.
 The remaining cost — estimated at $950 per camper for 2018 — is covered by AAUW-WA fundraising efforts at both the branch and state level.
 Here is an example of a Typical Schedule-July 2013.
 For more information, contact your local AAUW branch or AAUW WA Tech Trek at email@example.com.

-AAUW Washington currently has 35 active branches with approximately 1800 members.
+AAUW Washington currently has 35 active branches with approximately 1700 members.
 In 2013, 15 branches selected 50 campers to attend.
 In 2014, 20 branches participated in Tech Trek by nominating, funding and selecting 89 campers to attend.
 Twenty-three branches participated in Tech Trek in 2015, selecting 150 campers to attend.
-We look forward to having these same 23 branches, plus an additional 5-10 branches support campers for 2016.
+In 2015 and 2016, 23 and 24 branches (respectively) selected a total of 316 campers to attend.
+AAUW Idaho and AAUW Coeur d’Alene Branch joined the Tech Trek WA family in 2017, selecting and funding two campers from the Coeur d’Alene area (25 miles from Spokane, WA).
+We look forward to having these same 25 branches, plus additional Washington branches support campers for 2018.

-Tech Trek is unique among Washington’s STEM summer programs in that it provides full financial support to campers and is one of the few programs designed for girls going into the 8th grade.
+Tech Trek is unique among Washington’s STEM summer programs in that it provides full financial support to campers, is a residential camp held on a college/university campus and is one of the few programs designed specifically for girls going into the 8th grade.